Vitamins Questions And Answers

 - Alveolar bone is retarded in formation.

-- Major and minor salivary gland undergo typical keratinizing metaplasia.
+- Major and minor salivary glands undergo typical keratinizing metaplasia.

 - Gingival epithelium gets keratinized.